-I wasn’t surprised that at first Nick wasn’t all that excited about my handprint and footprint turkey idea.
-Of course how many kids want to do things that are hard for them?
-Luckily though he got into the spirit once we got started.
-He especially enjoyed cutting and started cutting every piece of paper that was near him.
-Now that wasn’t what I was trying to get him to do, but he was using the scissors so I’ll take it!
 I was really happy with how the handprint and footprint turkey turned out.
 Besides the fact that the turkey is beyond cute I love how attaching it to the poem sheet just gives it a bit more.
-Now it isn’t just a project, but a cute sort of card.
+Now it isn’t just a kid craft, but a cute keepsake.
 This would be such an adorable thing to give to grandparents on Thanksgiving day.
 You know they’ll totally eat it up!

 Now I want to give credit where credit is due, so I have to share that I did not come up with this complete idea on my own.
-I was actually subbing in a 3rd grade class the other day and saw handprint and footprint turkeys sitting on their desks along with the poem that I used.
+I actually got the idea while subbing for a 3rd grade class.
+The handprint and footprint turkeys had been sitting on their desks along with the poem that I used.
 They had used the poem a bit differently though.
-They just had the words typed up and then they had cut them out and glued them to their turkey.
-I preferred the idea of instead gluing the turkey to the poem.
+They just had cut out the poem and glued it to their turkey.
+I preferred the idea of gluing the turkey to the poem.
 I think it gives it a more finished look, and it gives it a more card/gift feeling.

-- Construction Paper (Brown for the body, white for the eyes, and then assorted colors for the feathers)
+- Construction Paper (Brown for the body, white for the eyes, and then assorted colors for the feathers, feet, and face)

 - Black Marker